How to apply for a dropped kerb

 We’ll write to you to confirm approval of your dropped kerb application.
 We’ll include estimated construction costs and any conditions.

-Once we receive payment and any additional work or conditions have been met, we can complete construction within 8 weeks.
+Once we receive payment and any additional work or conditions have been met, we aim to complete construction within 8 weeks, although a range of factors may lead to it taking longer.

 Rejected dropped kerb application